-Fasting has been shown to lower total cholesterol levels in mice7, whereas chronically high dietary fat content usually increases total cholesterol levels8.
+Fasting has been shown to lower total cholesterol levels in mice7, whereas chronically consuming high fat content diets increases total cholesterol levels8.
 There are two main types of cholesterol: high-density lipoprotein -cholesterol (HDL-C) and low-density lipoprotein cholesterol (LDL-C).
 HDL-C is regarded as the “good” lipid in humans.
 It carries cholesterol and transports it to the liver to be flushed out of the system.
 LDL-Cs make up most of the cholesterol in the human serum, and they can build up in arteries, leading to major artery diseases.
 However, mice lack an important enzyme, cholesteryl ester transfer protein (CETP)9, that mediates the exchange of triglycerides for esterified cholesterol between HDL and apoB-lipoproteins10.
 This gives mice a completely different lipoprotein particle profile, with HDL being the main species.
 As a result, a change in total serum cholesterol levels primarily reflects changes in HDL-C levels.

 In both mice and humans, high serum triglyceride levels can increase low-grade inflammation and may impair cardiac function11,12.
-However, HFD does not increase serum triglyceride levels, and genetic factors may play a dominant role in serum triglyceride levels over metabolic conditions13.
+However, HFD does not increase serum triglyceride levels.
+Genetic factors may play a dominant role in serum triglyceride levels over metabolic conditions13.
 NEFA in the blood can be avidly absorbed and utilized by many organs, suppressed by insulin and feeding, and increased by epinephrine14.
 HFD feeding does not change serum NEFA level, suggesting the hormonal cue dominates the regulation of serum NEFA levels.